 Long-term studies of tretinoin tend to show the most dramatic results, with people experiencing significant reductions in the appearance of fine wrinkling, coarse wrinkling, skin laxity and other signs of photoaging.

-In a 1989 study of people with photodamaged facial skin, half of the participants were given a cream containing tretinoin for daily use, while the other half of the study participants were given a non-therapeutic vehicle.
+In a 1989 study of people with photodamaged facial skin, half of the participants were given a cream containing tretinoin 0.05 percent for daily use, while the other half of the study participants were given a non-therapeutic vehicle.

 After six months, participants given tretinoin showed significant improvements in fine wrinkling, coarse wrinkling, sallowness, looseness and hyperpigmentation.
 These patients also reported a self-perceived improvement in an appraisal questionnaire.